Wikia/guidelines/Python/PythonDevGuidelines.md

 Some notes about Pylint:

+* Pylint doesn't always know best.
+However, you should always have a good, defendable reason for ignoring a Pylint message.
+It might be a good idea to add a `# TODO: ...` comment in the code with your plans to fix it in the future.
 * There should generally be **ZERO** Pylint messages in the _fatal_, _error_, and _convention_ categories.
 There will almost always be no good reason for these.
 Don't ignore these.
-* Pylint doesn't always know best.
-However, you should always have a good, defendable reason for ignoring a Pylint message.
-It might be a good idea to add a `# TODO: ...` comment in the code with your plans to fix it in the future.
 * Don't disable Pylint messages by using `# pylint: disable=...` comments.
 It's best to be constantly aware of the messages than to risk forgetting about them.

-## Code Quality Metrics
+## Recommended Code Quality Metrics

 * Pylint global evaluation rating: Use the `--reports=y` option to `pylint` to get this value from the report it generates. _(Recommeded threshold: > 9.50)_
 * Percentage of comments: Divide the number of lines of Python comments by the number of lines of Python code (as measured by the [cloc] command-line tool) to get a percentage.
   _(Recommeded threshold: > 20%)_
-* Test code coverage: Run the tests through the [coverage] module.
+* Test code coverage: If your code has unit tests, run the tests through the [coverage] module.
 Look at the documentation for the coverage module for more details. _(Recommeded threshold: > 80%)_.

 ## Further Reading